schlothauer-wauer/jsoncodegen/README.md

     -rta, --remove-tag-all
       remove a tag from all model types, f.e. -rta rest
       Default: []
+    -rta2, --remove-tag-all-if-not-main
+      remove a tag from all model types that are no main types, f.e. -rta rest
+      Default: []
+    -rta2a, --remove-tag-all-if-not-main-attrib
+      don't do any code generation, simply loads the model and print the main-types of it
+    -tmt, --tag-main-types
+      if this flag is set all maintypes will be extended with a 'mainType' tag
+      Default: false
     -w, --white-list
       white listed type, multiple usage possible
       Default: []